 In none of the cases below am I switching from one all-or-nothing stance to another all-or-nothing stance.
 These are large, complicated topics with a lot of inputs.
 In every case, I have simply shifted the weight I give to each input.

-I Have a Lot More Respect for Genetics Than I Used To
+1. I Have a Lot More Respect for Genetics Than I Used to

 The self-help world has long held this naive and idealistic view that you can change anything about yourself as long as you work hard enough and set your mind to it.
 This belief is pretty convenient when you’re selling courses on how to change yourself.

 Coming from a predominantly self-help background, I tacitly accepted this view for much of my young adult life.
-Yet, gradually over the years, as I’ve become more informed, my understanding of genetics has slowly chipped away at that belief, to the point now where I think genetics are probably just as important as any other factor in determining human behavior.
+Yet, gradually over the years, as I’ve become more informed, my understanding of genetics has slowly chipped away at that belief, to the point where I’ve now changed my mind to think genetics are probably just as important as any other factor in determining human behavior.

 I’ll give you a simple example.
 Ten years ago, if a reader emailed me complaining that they were introverted and shy in social situations and wished they were extraverted and the life of the party, I probably would have launched into a litany of mental exercises, social experiments, and motivational tools to help them achieve their goal.